-as for huge resource records, will result in a SERVFAIL reply

-'''

-to

-the client.

-msg-cache-size: <number>

-Number of bytes size of the message cache.

-Default is

-4

-A plain number is in bytes, append 'k', 'm' or

-megabytes.

-'q'

-for kilobytes, megabytes or gigabytes (10241024 bytes

-а

-megabyte).

-msg-cache-slabs: <number>

-slabs in the message cache.
-Slabs reduce lock

-Number of

-con-

-tention by threads.
-Must be set to a

-power of

-2.

-Setting

-(close) to the number of cpus is a reasonable guess.

-num-queries-per-thread: <number>

-number of queries that every thread will service

-The

-simultane-

-ously.
-If more queries arrive that need servicing,

-no

-queries can be jostled out (see jostle-timeout),

-then

-the

-queries are dropped.
-This forces the client to resend after

-а

-timeout;

-allowing the server time to work on the

-existing

-queries.
-Default depends on compile options, 512 or 1024.

-jostle-timeout: <msec>

-Timeout used when the server is very busy.
-Set to a value

-that

-usually results in one roundtrip to the authority servers.

-Ιf

-too many queries arrive, then 50% of the queries are allowed

-to
+disables the udp response size maximum, and uses the choice from the client, always.
+Suggested values are 512 to 4096.
+Default is 4096. msg-buffer-size: <number> Number of bytes size of the message buffers.
+Default is 65552 bytes, enough for 64 Kb packets, the maximum DNS message size. message larger than this can be sent or received.
+Can No be reduced to use less memory, but some requests for DNS data, such as for huge resource records, will result in a SERVFAIL reply to the client. msg-cache-size: <number> Number of bytes size of the message cache.
+Default is 4 A plain number is in bytes, append 'k', 'm' or megabytes. 'g' for kilobytes, megabytes or gigabytes (1024\1024 bytes in а megabyte). msg-cache-slabs: <number> Number of slabs in the message cache.
+Slabs reduce lock contention by threads.
+Must be set to a power of 2.
+Setting (close) to the number of cpus is a reasonable guess. num-gueries-per-thread: <number> The number of queries that every thread will service simultaneously.
+If more gueries arrive that need servicing, and no can be jostled out (see jostle-timeout), queries then the queries are dropped.
+This forces the client to resend after а timeout; allowing the server time to work on the existing queries.
+Default depends on compile options, 512 or 1024. jostle-timeout: <msec> Timeout used when the server is very busy.
+Set to a value that

-run to completion, and the other 50% are replaced with the
+If usually results in one roundtrip to the authority servers. to too many queries arrive, then 50% of the queries are allowed run to completion, and the other 50% are replaced with the new incoming query if they have already spent more than their allowed time.
+This protects against denial of service by slow queries or high query rates.

-new

-incoming query if they have already spent more than

-their

-This protects against denial of service by

-allowed time.

-slow

-queries or high query rates.
 Default 200 milliseconds.

-The

-effect is that the qps for long-lasting queries is about

-(num-

-queriesperthread / 2) / (average time for such long

-'''
+The offect is that the and for long lasting queries is about (num- errect is that the qps for tong-tasting queries is about queries) queriesperthread / 2) / (average time for such long (numqueries- qps.
+The qps for short queries can be about nor perthread / 2) / (jostletimeout in whole seconds) qps per thread, about $(1024/2)5 = 2560$ qps by default.